Adidas Predator: Predator X

-AdiPower Predator
+Adi Power Predator

-Released in May 2011, the Adidas adiPower Predator saw a shift in focus for the Predator range with the release of the new adiPower.
-The Powerspine technology has been retained, providing greater shooting power by minimizing energy loss.
+Released in May 2011, the Adidas Adi Power Predator saw a shift in focus for the Predator range with the release of the new Adi-Power.
+The Power spine technology has been retained, providing greater shooting power by minimizing energy loss.
 The Predator element on the instep of the boot has been split into two performance zones.
 The power zone incorporates 3D fins for power, while the silicon rubber Predator element provides swerve and ball control.
-The adiPower Predator now features the Sprint Frame outsole, originally created for the F50, making it 25% lighter than the Predator X. Real Madrid's Kaká and Manchester United's Nani wore the adiPower Predators.
+The Adi-Power Predator now features the Sprint Frame outsole, originally created for the F50, making it 25% lighter than the Predator X. Real Madrid's Kaká and Manchester United's Nani wore the Adi-Power Predators.

-The adiPower, like other Adidas football boots released in 2011, faced an increase in price, with RRP set as £155 in the UK and $200 in the United States.
+The Adi-Power, like other Adidas football boots released in 2011, faced an increase in price, with RRP set as £155 in the UK and $200 in the United States.
 They weigh in at 7.8 ounces.

-Adipower Predator SL
+Adi-power Predator SL

-The adidas Adipower Predator SL was released on 24 June 2011 as the lightest Predator yet, offered in a Black/Blue colorway at a retail price of US$250.
-This incarnation of the Predator used the revolutionary SprintSkin upper used in the popular F50 Adizero line and weighed just 211 grams.
+The Adidas Adi-power Predator SL was released on 24 June 2011 as the lightest Predator yet, offered in a Black/Blue colorway at a retail price of US$250.
+This incarnation of the Predator used the revolutionary Sprint-Skin upper used in the popular F50 Adi-zero line and weighed just 211 grams.